 Putting policy into practice: Agricultural and Indigenous partnerships for conservation

-In a conference setting, the breadth of ideas, challenges, and emerging solutions can feel overwhelming.
-But all of what was circulated during the Congress is rooted in work that is already being done on the ground.
+In a conference setting, the breadth of ideas, challenges, and emerging solutions are sometimes best illustrated using examples of where they are being implemented successfully.
+All of what was circulated during the Congress is rooted in work that is already being done on the ground.
 The environmental not-for-profit Odonata is an example of these best practices coalescing to effectively and sustainably protect land.

 For more than two decades, Odonata has worked to create world-class sanctuary standards that permanently protect and successfully breed some of Australia’s most threatened species, including the Eastern Barred Bandicoot, the Southern Brush-tailed Rock-wallaby, and the Eastern Quoll.